syncfusion-content/javascript-docs/readme.md

 ## Markdown Syntax Guideline
 * Follow the syntax mentioned in this [link](http://kramdown.gettalong.org/syntax.html) for most of the elements.
 There are some elements which need special styling or additional settings to do.
-Those have been described in the below topics.
+They are described in the following topics.

 ## General
 * Do not bold the words unnecessarily.